MarkoSokser/Inform7-Jigsaw-game/story.md

 After going to the Medical Chamber for the first time:
 	display the Figure of MedicalChamberImage;
+	if Prisoner-cut is true:
 		now the other prisoner is in the Medical Chamber;
 		now the other prisoner is bleeding;
 		now Prisoner-bleeding-turns is 0;
 		play the sound of Bleeding;
+		if Player-cut is true:
+			now Player-bleeding is true;
+			now Player-bleeding-turns is 0;
+			say "[paragraph break]As you enter the chamber, you notice both your severed ankle and [prisoner-name-possessive] severed ankle are bleeding heavily.
+Blood pools beneath you both, spreading across the floor.
+You need to stop the bleeding quickly, or neither of you will make it.";
+		otherwise:
 			say "[paragraph break]As you enter the chamber, you notice [prisoner-name-possessive] severed ankle is bleeding heavily.
 Blood pools beneath him, spreading across the floor.
-You need to do something quickly, or he won't make it.".
+You need to do something quickly, or he won't make it.";
+	otherwise if Player-cut is true:
+		now Player-bleeding is true;
+		now Player-bleeding-turns is 0;
+		play the sound of Bleeding;
+		say "[paragraph break]As you enter the chamber, you notice your severed ankle is bleeding heavily.
+Blood pools beneath you, spreading across the floor.
+You need to stop the bleeding quickly, or you won't make it.
+[paragraph break]You are alone.
+The other prisoner... you left him behind.".